 21. New Super Mario Bros.
 2

 Considered by Nintendo of Europe as the “rightful successor” to Super Mario Bros.
 3, New Super Mario Bros.
 2 took the franchise back to its 2D roots.
-With nine familiar levels to play through, Nintendo treated gamers to a title that felt familiar but featured its own set of unique upgrades.
+With nine worlds to play through, Nintendo treated gamers to a title that felt familiar but featured its own set of unique upgrades.
 Understandably, the visuals received a massive uptick in quality, each of which further capitalized on a wealth of vivid colors and gorgeous 3D backgrounds.

 22. Picross 3D: Round 2